NashTech-Labs/file-upload-autoIt-selenium/README.md

 * Add the AutoIT script in SciTE application.
 * Clone the Repo.
 * Run the selenium script in window machine.

+For better understading, please refer to the blog https://blog.knoldus.com/uploading-downloading-files-in-selenium-using-autoit/